Sarah Tracey Sarah Tracey

 Our venue manager and staff have extensive experience with weddings and events!

 We require a professional Day-Of Coordinator to run the schedule and timeline for the day and be our venue manager's point of contact for any issues that arise.
-Although this service isn't included in your venue fee, we do have Day-of Coordinator services available through our venue via a package add-on (pending availability, please inquire).
-We can also refer you to our preferred list of coordinators.
+Although this service isn't included in your venue fee, we do have Day-of Coordinator services available through our venue via a package add-on.

 What is the venue's cancellation policy in case of unforeseen circumstances?